osa-ora/hr-mcp-agent-demo/README.md

 ### 4. HR Agent

 We have 3 HR Agents:

-First: A custom AI agent powered by a local LLM through Ollama named: "hr_agent.py".
+#### First: A custom python AI agent powered by a local LLM through Ollama named: "hr_agent.py".

-Second: A LangGrapgh agent also powered by a local LLM through Ollama named: "lang-graph-hr-agent".
+#### Second: A LangGraph agent also powered by a local LLM through Ollama named: "lang-graph-hr-agent.py".

-Third: A LangGrapgh agent also powered by a local LLM through Ollama named: "lang-graph-hr-agent-v2", this one is skills-based, so it filters the needed skills and only sends the relevant skills to the LLM to use.
+#### Third: A LangGraph agent also powered by a local LLM through Ollama named: "lang-graph-hr-agent-v2.py", this one is skills-based, so it filters the needed skills and only sends the relevant skills to the LLM to use.

+LangGraph is a framework for building stateful, multi-step AI agents using graph-based workflows.
+It enables developers to model complex reasoning, planning, tool-calling, and decision-making processes as interconnected nodes, making agent execution more controllable, observable, and maintainable than traditional prompt chains.

 The agent: